 Talk to Us About the Statute of Limitations for Your Georgia Truck Accident Case

 At Jones & Swanson, our lawyers take a personal approach to every truck accident case.
-Our firm remains small to ensure your case gets the attention, follow-through, and direct communication from a real attorney, not a call center.
+Our firm remains small to ensure your case gets the attention, follow-through, and direct communication from a real attorney.
+We are not a call center.

 Our personal injury lawyers in Marietta will return your calls, respond to your emails, and explain what comes next.
 We have recovered over $50 million for injured people in Georgia, and our team includes highly experienced trial lawyers with the resources to take on catastrophic trucking cases.